-Gender approach is based on the assumption that men and women understand the world in a different manner.
+Gender approach is based the assumption that men and women understand the world in a different manner.
 It believes that this understanding is a product of social or historical experiences.
-Gender approach recognises the contribution of women which Invisible was previously neglected. contributions of various sections of women such as domestic workers, migrant labourers, wives of diplomat's etc. are taken into consideration.
+Gender approach recognises the contribution of women which previously neglected.
+Invisible contributions of various sections of women such as domestic workers, migrant labourers, wives of diplomat's etc. are taken into consideration.
 Along with this, it started paying attention to the problems faced by women across the world.